 I’ve chosen Norway.

-Okay, that’s not actually news to anyone at this point.
-But what I haven’t really explained yet is why I decided on Norway.
+Okay, that’s not exactly news at this point.
+But what I haven’t really explained yet is why I decided moving to Norway was right for me.

 The dream for so many travel loving folks – especially the kind with travel blogs – is to find a way to become location independent, and I think I sort of figured out how to do that last year.
 But I also figured out that that’s not actually my dream at all.
 In fact, I think a huge drive behind my travels has actually always been to find a place to stop.
 I guess I’m picky, because choosing a place to call home took me a really long time.